 Canadian provinces can nominate foreign entrepreneurs and qualified businesses for permanent residency

 There are several Provinces in Canada that have established provincial nomination as a way to attract valuable workers and successful business people to support local economies.
-In the province of British Columbia, the most developed and popular immigration program for business owners, experienced managers, and/or self-employed entrepreneurs is the Business Provincial Nominee stream.
 Most provinces have an agreement with the Government of Canada that allows them to nominate immigrants who wish to settle in that province.
 If you qualify to immigrate to Canada as a provincial nominee, you must first apply to the province where you wish to settle and meet their requirements.
 The province will consider your application based on:

 - Provincial immigration needs and

 - Your genuine intention to settle in the Province.